The History of Bauhaus: A Legacy of Design and Innovation

 Aspen Institute, Herbert Bayer and Fritz Benedict

-In 1945, Chicago businessman Walter Paepcke contacted Bauhaus artist and architect Herbert Bayer, who had designed and built a Bauhaus-inspired residence near the town of Aspen, in the Roaring Fork Valley.
+1949, Washington D.C. – In 1945, Chicago businessman Walter Paepcke contacted Bauhaus artist and architect Herbert Bayer, who had designed and built a Bauhaus-inspired residence near Aspen, in the Roaring Fork Valley.
 Both imagined a place where creative minds could gather.
 Bayer took the surrounding landscape and created an architectural response to it.

 The Alan I.W.
 Frank House, Walter Gropius and Marcel Breuer